• Before & After

 24″ American Lathe, which they purchased from the Ashcroft Cotton Mill when it closed

 My grandfather was a perfectionist when it came to his work.
 Every job was “the meanest job he ever did”, but it was perfect.
 He also refused to be bound by deadlines.
-If a potential customer said he needed something completed by Friday, Grandpa would hand it right back and tell him to go elsewhere…(or, told them where to go).
+If a potential customer said he needed something completed by close of business, Grandpa would hand it right back and tell him to go elsewhere.
 Here he is at work.
 Doesn’t he look cold?

 Uncle Floyd grinding a crankshaft